mimergel/sap-hana-vm/README.md

 1. Create a storage account with a private endpoint on selected networks (SAP subnets) in your Azure subscription
 2. Create a container with read access in this storage account
-3. Upload the diskConfig.sh file into the container
+3. Upload the diskConfig.sh file and the HANA Backup Integration Script into the container
-4. Get the URL and update the link to diskConfig.sh in azuredeploy.json of your forked repository
+4. Get the URLs and update the link in azuredeploy.json of your forked repository
 5. Preferable let the pipeline only run manually to avoid automatic deployments during every repository change